elysium-suite/aeacus/README.md

 	- Put your **config** in `/opt/aeacus/scoring.conf` or`C:\aeacus\scoring.conf`.

 		- _Don't have a config?
-See the example at the bottom of this README._
+See the example below._

 	- Put your **README data** in `ReadMe.conf`.